A General Approach for Determining Applicability Domain of Machine Learning Models: Methods

-Data of Reactor Pressure Vessel (\gls{rpv}) steel embrittlement were acquired from Ref.~\cite{ASTM2024} and described in detail from the work in Ref.~\cite{jacobs2023predictions}, where the ductile-to-brittle transition temperature shift, DT41J $[C]$, is \gls{y}.
-The total number of cases is 2,049.
-These steels are over 96.5 wt\% $Fe$ with small amounts of alloying additions less than around 3.5 wt\%.
-For materials that should be \gls{id}, each element from each material of the Original set was incremented by $\pm 0.01$ and then normalized such that the sum of element fractions is 1.
-These data have \gls{X} that were slightly perturbed from the Original set and are called Perturbed Original.
-For \gls{od} data, a subset of materials without \gls{y} from Ref.~\cite{nickel_institute} were added (Table~\ref{chemical_gt_steel_fluence}).
-These are randomly chosen metal alloys that have been previously manufactured, but contain a majority of either $Al$, $Cu$, or $Fe$.
-These data should be \gls{od} since much of the data contain elements not present in the Original set and contain less $Fe$ in all cases except one.
-The exception has the element $Be$, which is not in our Original set.
 For these data, elemental feature generation was not needed and thus not conducted.
-Instead, the features for the \gls{fluence} data include the weight percentages of elements in each alloy ($Fe$, $Cr$, $Al$, $Be$, $Co$, $Si$, $Mn$, $Zn$, $Sn$, $Pb$, $Ni$, $P$, $Cu$, $Mg$, and $C$).
-Additional features include irradiation fluence (in $log$ values), flux (in $log$ values), and temperature for a total of 18 features used for \gls{achem}.
+Instead, the features for the Fluence data include the weight percentages of elements in each alloy ($Fe$, $Cr$, $Al$, $Be$, $Co$, $Si$, $Mn$, $Zn$, $Sn$, $Pb$, $Ni$, $P$, $Cu$, $Mg$, and $C$).
+Additional features include irradiation fluence (in $log$ values), flux (in $log$ values), and temperature for a total of 18 features used for $A^{chem}$.
 Note that this feature set is a natural extension of the successfully used features in Ref.~\cite{jacobs2023predictions}.
-For cases that do not provide irradiation fluence or flux, we performed mean imputation.
-For \gls{ares}, \gls{armse}, and \gls{aarea}, only the features that are chemically relevant for the Original set were used.
+For cases that do not provide irradiation fluence or flux (i.e., all data sets other than the Original set), we performed mean imputation.
+The mean value for each feature was taken from the 2049 data points in the Original set and then used as the value for each data point for the corresponding feature.
+For $A^{|y-\hat{y}|/MAD_{y}}$, $A^{RMSE/\sigma_{y}}$, and $A^{area}$, only the features that are chemically relevant for the Original set were used.
 Features of elemental weights for elements not seen in the Original set were dropped since the feature columns would be equal to zero for all data points.
 We also omitted the weight percent of $Fe$ because it trivially represented the residual weight percent in the alloy composition.
 In other words, the weight percentages for $Cu$, $Ni$, $Mn$, $P$, $Si$, and $C$ were kept with fluence, flux, and temperature, which constitute 9 features.
-We refer to data in this section as ``\gls{fluence}''.
+We refer to data in this section as ``Fluence''.